el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 Reloads drops from setting file and lots from lots file.

 # Version History
+1.0.3:
+- fix chat not appearing for party and say modes

 1.0.2:
 - added ChatDelay command to configure delay
 - use multiple lines in one chat message